signalfx/splunk-otel-collector/docs/getting-started/windows-installer.md

 For Windows 64-bit environments, an installer script is available.
 The script deploys and configures:

-- Splunk OpenTelemetry Connector for Windows
+- Splunk OpenTelemetry Collector for Windows
 - [Fluentd (via the TD Agent)](https://www.fluentd.org/)

 Currently, the following Windows versions are supported and requires PowerShell